Income Tax Rates for Domestic Companies in India: AY 2022-23

 It may be noted that “domestic company” means an Indian company or any other company that has made the prescribed arrangements for the declaration and payment within India of dividends (including dividends on preference shares) out of its income liable to income tax under the Income Tax Act.

-Surcharge
+Surcharge Rates

-The income tax liability so computed (including u/s 111A, 112, or 112A), a domestic company shall be liable to a surcharge of 7% where total income is above Rs.
-1 crore but is up to Rs.
-10 crore, and of 12% where total income exceeds Rs.
-10 crore.
-However, in the case of companies covered u/s 115BAA and 115BAB, a surcharge of 10% shall be applicable.
+Income tax liability computed (including u/s 111A, 112, or 112A) in the case of, a domestic company shall be subject to a surcharge of 7% where total income is above Rs 1 crore but is up to Rs 10 crore, and surcharge of 12% where total income exceeds Rs 10 crore.

 In all cases, the amount of the surcharge is subject to rules about marginal relief, if they apply.

-Higher Education Cess (HEC)
+Health & Education Cess (HEC) Rates

 The aggregate amount of income tax and surcharge shall be subject to health and education taxes (HEC) at 4% in the case of domestic companies.

-Minimum Alternate Tax (MAT)
+Minimum Alternate Tax (MAT) Rates

 Where the normal tax liability of the domestic company is less than 15% of the book profits, the minimum alternate tax (MAT) shall be applicable at the rate of 15% of the book profits, except in the case of companies covered u/s 115BAA and 115BAB.
 Besides, the surcharge and health and education cess shall be applicable, as above.